Azure/aad-pod-identity/website/content/en/docs/Concepts/azureidentity.md

 weight: 1
 date: 2020-11-03
 description: >
-  Describes one of the following Azure identity resources: 0) user-assigned identity, 1) service principal, or 2) service principal with certifcate.
+  Describes one of the following Azure identity resources: 0) user-assigned identity, 1) service principal, or 2) service principal with certificate.
 ---

 <details>